-Maricopa County's state-of-the-art field lab is known as the SMARTDrive Multi-modal Intelligent Traffic Signal System prototype.
-It consists of six traffic lights along a 2.3 mile stretch of ing research on how connected vehicles can be used to document real-time weather conditions (NCAR 2011).
-The goal of this research and development effort is to gain a better understanding of how to effectively utilize weather-related data retrieved from connected vehicles.
+The National Center for Atmospheric Research (NCAR) in Boulder, Colorado has been conducting research on how connected vehicles can be used to document real-time weather conditions.80 The goal of this research and development effort is to gain a better understanding of how to effectively utilize weather-related data retrieved from connected vehicles.
 The projects at NCAR are applied research and involve acquiring, analyzing, and processing data from vehicles and using it to improve knowledge of current road conditions as well as forecasts of future road conditions.
 With improved knowledge of road conditions, warnings can be issued to drivers about hazardous conditions.